1918 Auckland Rugby League season: Lower grade clubs

 The lower grades featured teams in the 2nd grade (5), 3rd grade (5), 4th grade (9), 5th grade (11), and 6th grade (4).

 A team named "Big Store" was entered in the 5th grade competition.
 They were essentially a company team representing George Court & Sons.
 Their motto at the time was "Big Store" in reference to its range of goods in their Karangahape Road store.
 During the season they asked the Auckland Rugby League if they could be affiliated to the Newton Rangers club.
 The league delayed a decision as they had earlier asked to be affiliated to the City Rovers club before changing their mind.
 The affiliation with Newton was later affirmed.
 The team was however thrown out of the competition after an incident in a match in early August.
 They were suspended until the end of the following (1919 season), and their captain, Crawley was suspended for 3 seasons.

 Second grade

-While fixtures were reported in the newspapers each week there were only 2 scores reported in the entire season along with 1 other result (City defeating Mangere in round 1).
+Ōtāhuhu Rovers won the championship.
+While fixtures were reported in the newspapers each week there were only 2 scores reported in the entire season along with 1 other result (City defeating Māngere Rangers in round 1).
 This renders the standings below to be extremely inaccurate.
-Grafton withdrew after round 1, while Ponsonby withdrew after round 7.
-Otahuhu won the championship.
+Grafton withdrew after round 1 and have not been included in the standings as it is unlikely they fielded a side, while Ponsonby withdrew after round 7.